inter-fluve/Santee-Cooper-Telemetry-Analysis/README.md

-# Sturgeon Lock Use Analysis (2025–2026)
+# Sturgeon Lock Use Analysis

 ## Overview
-R workflow for processing acoustic telemetry detections of sturgeon and related species to evaluate movement patterns in relation to Santee Cooper lock operations (Fall 2025–Spring 2026).
+R workflow for processing acoustic telemetry detections of sturgeon and related species to evaluate movement patterns in relation to Santee Cooper lock operations

 Data sources include Fathom detections, SCDNR tagging metadata, and lock operation logs.